dkumar0847607-ops/portfolio/Shadow-31-Portfolio/Readme.md

 # Shadow-31 Portfolio

-A clean, responsive portfolio website showcasing my skills and achievements as a web developer and software engineer.
-Visit it live at [shadow-31-hactoberfes.netlify.app](https://shadow-31-hactoberfes.netlify.app/).
+- A clean, responsive portfolio website showcasing my skills and achievements as a web developer and software engineer.\
+- Visit it live at:  [shadow-31-hactoberfes.netlify.app](https://shadow-31-hactoberfes.netlify.app/).

 ## Features